A Bayesian inference approach for determining player abilities in football: Abstract

 \section{Abstract}

-We consider the task of determining a soccer player's ability for a given event type, for example, scoring a goal.
-We propose an interpretable Bayesian inference approach that centres on variational inference methods.
+We consider the task of determining a football player's ability for a given event type, for example, scoring a goal.
+We propose an interpretable Bayesian model which is fit using variational inference methods.
 We implement a Poisson model to capture occurrences of event types, from which we infer player abilities.
 Our approach also allows the visualisation of differences between players, for a specific ability, through the marginal posterior variational densities.
-We then use these inferred player abilities to extend the Bayesian hierarchical model of \cite{baio_2010}, which captures a team's scoring rate (the rate at which they score goals).
-We apply the resulting scheme to the English Premier League, capturing player abilities over the 2013/2014 season, before using output from the hierarchical model to predict whether over or under 2.5 goals will be scored in a given fixture or not in the 2014/2015 season.
+We then use these inferred player abilities to extend the Bayesian hierarchical model of \cite{baio_2010} which captures a team's scoring rate (the rate at which they score goals).
+We apply the resulting scheme to the English Premier League, capturing player abilities over the 2013/2014 season, before using output from the hierarchical model to predict whether over or under 2.5 goals will be scored in a given game in the 2014/2015 season.
+This validates our model as a way of providing insights into team formation and the individual success of sports teams.